-Directory information as defined by the U.S. Department of Education means information contained in an educational record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
-Students may request UAFS not release directory information by completing the proper form and submitting it to the Records Office.
-Directory information at UAFS includes name, address, major field of study, degrees and awards received, participation in officially recognized activities and sports, weight and height of members of athletic teams, telephone listing, UAFS email address, photograph, date and place of birth, dates of attendance, grade level, enrollment status (i.e., undergraduate or graduate; full- or part-time), honors received, and most recent educational agency or institution attended.
+Directory Information as defined by the United States Department of Education means information contained in an educational record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
+Students may request UAFS not release directory information by completing the proper form and submitting it to the Registrar's Office, on the second floor or the Smith-Pendergraft Campus Center.
+Directory information at UAFS includes name, address, major field of study, degrees and awards received, participation in officially recognized activities and sports, weight and height of members of athletic teams, telephone listing, electronic mail address, photographs, date and place of birth, dates of attendance, grade level, enrollment status (i.e., undergraduate or graduate; full- or part-time, no enrollment), honors received, and most recent educational agency or institution attended.